Working with Coconut Oil

 Measure coconut oil in the form that you need it in.
 For example, say you’re making a cookie and you are going to cream the oil with sugar.
 You will need the oil in its semi-solid state.
 Measure it right out of the container.
 If you need it in liquid form, melt some coconut oil (it only takes a minute or two to melt) in a pan over a low flame, and then measure it.
 If you want to work coconut oil into a pastry crust and you need it super firm, place a glob in the refrigerator to harden it.

 Chop the hardened coconut oil first on a cutting board, then place the pieces in measuring cups.

 Measured Oil for a Pastry Crust

-When you need a tablespoon or two to sauté something, it really doesn’t matter what form it’s in.
-Just scoop some oil out of the container and it will melt in the skillet quite readily.
-It’s only necessary to be exact with the measurements when you are baking.
+When you need a tablespoon or two to sauté something, it doesn’t matter whether or not the oil is melted or semi-solid.
+Just scoop some oil out of the container, add it to the skillet, and you’ll find that it will melt quite readily.
+Be concerned with exactitude only when baking.

-It’s best to have the other ingredients at room temperature before mixing with the coconut oil.
-Otherwise the oil will start to seize and you’ll have little clumps of hardened oil in your mix.
+Furthermore, it’s best to have the other ingredients in your recipe at room temperature before mixing with the coconut oil.
+In contact with cold ingredients, the oil will start to seize; you’ll then have little clumps of hardened oil in your mix.

 Bits of Coconut Oil Because of Cold Ingredients

 A quick whirl in the blender will take care of any hardened bits.
 If your marinade looks like the following picture, just place the pan in the oven.
 A few seconds in the heat will melt the coconut oil just fine.

 You can also place your ingredients over a double boiler, and gently heat the mix.
 It doesn’t take long for everything to get up to 76˚F, the melting point of coconut oil.